 A Stem Cell Procedure Can Provide Non-Surgical Relief for the Symptoms of Osteoarthritis and Joint Injuries

 A stem cell procedure performed by Dennis M. Lox, M.D., a highly skilled and experienced physician who is board certified in Physical Medicine and Rehabilitation, can provide a non-surgical path to relief for patients suffering from osteoarthritis and joint injuries.
-In 1990, Dr. Lox founded Florida Spine and Sports Medicine Center with a vision of enhancing his patients’ quality of life through conservative, innovative pain treatment options.
+In 1990, Dr. Lox founded Sports and Regenerative Medicine Centers with a vision of enhancing his patients’ quality of life through conservative, innovative pain treatment options.
 Many of Dr. Lox’s patients have found relief after undergoing a minimally invasive stem cell procedure, after which they were able to resume their formerly active lives without having to face the risks or experience the downtime typically associated with joint replacement surgery.

 Osteoarthritis results from the degradation of joints.
 The smooth cartilage covering the ends of the bones in a joint allows for a significant range of motion, and when that cartilage breaks down, the bones begin to rub against each other.
 Much like those of a joint injury, osteoarthritis symptoms may include: